Carroll School of Management

 The only three Carroll School core classes that may possibly be approved are Marketing Principles, Organizational Behavior and Operations Management.
 It is not a guarantee, but a possibility.

-You can only obtain concentration elective approval from the department after completing the core classes (e.g. Basic Finance or Marketing Principles.)
+You can only obtain concentration elective approval from the department after completing the core classes (e.g. Fundamentals of Finance [formerly Basic Finance] or Marketing Principles.)

 Students can also take courses to fulfill the required MCAS electives.